‘Drogba would forever be my idol’ – Napoli’s Osimhen dreams of meeting Chelsea legend | Goal.com

 ‘Drogba would forever be my idol’ – Napoli’s Osimhen dreams of meeting Chelsea legend

-Napoli striker Victor Osimhen is looking forward to meeting Chelsea legend Didier Drogba who he described as his ‘forever idol’.
+Napoli striker Victor Osimhen is looking forward to meeting Chelsea legend Didier Drogba who he described as his idol.

 Osimhen was recently backed to surpass Drogba's feat by his former Nigeria coach Emmanuel Amuneke after his goalscoring exploits in France where he scored 18 goals in his first season with Lille.

-As he awaits the dream of meeting the former Galatasaray and Marseille forward, the 21-year-old relishes playing at the Stadio San Paolo where Diego Maradona enjoyed success during his playing career.
+As he awaits the dream of meeting the former Galatasaray and Marseille forward, the 21-year-old relishes playing at the Stadio San Paolo where Diego Maradona was an icon during his playing career.

-“Drogba would forever be my idol and I’m so grateful to him,” Osimhen told Caf website.
-“Choosing him as a role model has really been helpful since my growing up years.
+“Drogba would forever be my idol and I’m so grateful to him,” Osimhen told the Caf website.
+“Choosing him as a role model has really been helpful since my years growing up.

 “I have not met him yet and I’m really looking forward to seeing him and getting one of his signed jerseys; that would really be a dream come true for me.